UltiRequiem/joke-api/readme.md

 > https://joke.deno.dev/350

 Did you like a joke?
-Get the same whenever you want 🦀
+Get the same one whenever you want 🦀

 ```json
 {